AliMehaidli/Tokyox/README.md

-Tokyox is web-based project for an anime photography club.
+Tokyox is a web-based project for an anime photography club.